-Processing in response to a website visitor according to numbers 1-2 Article 6 para.
-1, page1, lit. b (Requirement for compliance with provisions of the website user contract)
+Processing in response to a website visit pursuant to numbers 1-2 the first sentence of Article 6(1), point (b) (requirement for compliance with provisions of the website user contract)

-Processing pursuant to numbers 3, Article 6 para.
-1, page 1, lit. c GDPR (legal obligation to implement technical and organisational measures to ensure secure data processing according to Article 32 GDPR and Article 6 para.
-1, page 1, lit. f GDPR (legitimate interests in data processing for the network and information security) as well as
+Processing pursuant to number 3, the first sentence of Article 6(1), point (c) GDPR (legal obligation to implement technical and organisational measures to ensure secure data processing pursuant to Article 32 GDPR) and the first sentence of Article 6(1), point (f) GDPR (legitimate interests in data processing for the network and information security) as well as

 After the set period of 30 days, our web server automatically deletes the above-mentioned data.
-To the extent that data are processed longer for purposes according to numbers 2 – 5, we will anonymise or delete the data as soon as their storage no longer serves the respective purpose(s).
+To the extent that data are processed longer for purposes pursuant to numbers 2 – 5, we will anonymise or delete the data as soon as their storage no longer serves the respective purpose.

 b) Visitor Registration for Events

-We collect the data in response to the enquiries of interested parties.
-According to Article 6 para.
-1, page 1, lit. b GDPR, the data collection is necessary for the mentioned purposes, to perform according to the participation contract and to meet the conditions precedent to entering into the participation contract.
+We collect the data in response to the enquiries of interested participants.
+Pursuant to the first sentence of Article 6(1), point (b) GDPR, data collection for the purposes mentioned is necessary for the performance of the participation contract and in order to take steps prior to entering into the participation contract.

-We store data, which we collect in context with registrations to events, for six (6) months providing you did not agree to a longer storage period as outlined in Article 6 para.
-1, page 1, lit. a GDPR.
+We store data we collect in context with registrations to events for six (6) months unless you consented to a longer storage period than set forth in the first sentence of Article 6(1), point (a) GDPR.

 c) Subscriptions to our Newsletter

-We will send our newsletter to your email address on a regular basis providing you agree explicitly to our use of your email address as recipient address for our newsletter according to Article 6 para.
-1, page 1 lit. a GDPR.
-The newsletters inform you about our institute and other facilities and events of the Fraunhofer Society (Fraunhofer e.V.)
-To receive our newsletter, we ask you to provide us with the following required data:
+We will send our newsletter to your email address on a regular basis provided you explicitly consent to our use of your email address as recipient address for our newsletter pursuant to the first sentence of Article 6(1), point (a) GDPR.
+The newsletters inform you about our Institute and other facilities and events of (Fraunhofer e.V.)
+To receive our newsletter, we ask you to provide us with the following mandatory data:

 We need your name and title to address you personally in our newsletter.

 Upon receiving your subscription, we will email you a subscription notice.
-Please confirm the receipt of this notice.
+Please confirm receipt of this notice.
 We need this confirmation to send our newsletter to you.
 This process is known as double opt-in procedure.
-Your response shows us that you are indeed the person who requested our newsletter.
+Your response serves as proof that you are indeed the person who requested our newsletter.

 Upon receiving your unsubscribe notice, we will delete your email address immediately.

-Our service provider, the Mailingwork GmbH, Birkenweg 7, 09569 Oederan sends our newsletter to your email address on our behalf.
+Our service provider, the Mailingwork GmbH, Birkenweg 7, 09569 Oederan (“Mailingwork”) sends our newsletter to your email address on our behalf.
 Mailingwork stores the email addresses of our newsletter recipients on their servers in Germany on our behalf.

 d) Subscription to our PR Distribution List

-We will send regular press releases and media information to your email address providing you consent explicitly to joining our PR distribution list and the use of your email address for this purpose according to Article 6 para.
-1, page 1, lit. a GDPR.
-We ask you for the following required data to complete your PR distribution list subscription:
+We will send regular press releases and media information to your email address provided you explicitly consent to joining our PR distribution list as well as to our using your email address for this purpose pursuant to the first sentence of Article 6(1), point (a) GDPR.
+We ask you for the following mandatory data to complete your PR distribution list subscription: